House numbering: Latin America

 In Latin America, some countries, like Mexico and Uruguay, use systems similar to those in Europe.
 Houses are numbered in ascending order from downtown to the border of the city.
 In Mexico, the cities are usually divided in Colonias, which are small or medium areas.
 The colonia is commonly included in the address before the postal code.
 Sometimes when houses merge in a street or new constructions are built after the numbering was made, the address can become ambiguous.
 When a number is re-used, a letter is added for the newer address.
 For example, if there are two 35s, one remains as "35", and the second one becomes "35A" or "35Bis".

 It is sometimes common in remote towns or non-planned areas inside the cities, that the streets do not have any name and the houses do not have numbers.
 In these cases, the address of the houses are usually the name of a person or family, the name of the area or town, or Dirección Conocida ("known address"), which means that the house of the family is known by almost all the community.
 This kind of addressing is only used in remote towns or small communities near highways.
-For people living near highways or roads, the usual address is the kilometer distance of the road in which the house is established; if there is more than one address, some references might be written or the Dirección Conocida may be added.
+For people living near highways or roads, the usual address is the kilometre distance of the road in which the house is established; if there is more than one address, some references might be written or the Dirección Conocida may be added.

 In Uruguay, most house numbering starts at a high number among the hundreds or the thousands.
 The system is similar to the French-Spanish one: when a house is divided the term 'bis' is added with the difference that no single term designates the third: when a house is divided or added between another the term 'bis' is repeated as many divisions have been made or houses added in between, for example '3217 bis bis' corresponds to the third house from the 3217th, and so on.
 When many houses are merged the lowest number is used, leaving the in-between numbers missing.
 Also there are cases when no number is assigned; this occurs mostly in peripheral areas inside the cities.
 Low house numbering occurs in small locations, and in balneary areas houses are designated by name rather than number.

 In countries like Brazil and Argentina, a scheme is used also for streets in cities, where the house number is the distance measured in meters from the house to the start of the street.
 In Venezuela, houses, buildings, and streets have names instead of numbers.